How to Get ONC Health IT Certification: Criteria & Requirements

 The US Core Implementation Guides also follow the US Core Data for Interoperability (USCDI) standard, which was developed by the ONC to define a minimum set of health data elements that should be standardized and made available for exchange across different health IT systems.
 The US Core Implementation Guides provide specific guidance on how to implement the USCDI standard in EHRs and other health IT systems.

 Two versions of USCDI have been published.
 The primary difference between USCDI version 1 (v1) and USCDI version 2 (v2) is the number and type of data classes and data elements included.
-A third version of the USCDI has already been published and USCDI v4 is currently being drafted, which will be included in the Inferno Testing Framework in the future.
+A third version of the USCDI has already been published, and USCDI v4 is currently being drafted, which will be included in the Inferno Testing Framework in the future.

 USCDI version 2, on the other hand, includes 24 data classes and 130 data elements, which include more comprehensive clinical data such as diagnostic imaging reports, clinical notes, and social determinants of health.
 It is intended to provide a more complete picture of a patient’s health status and enable better clinical decision-making.